brainthinks/halo_pc_on_linux/README.md

 1. Find your "halo_pc" virtual drive from the list on the left, then click it
 1. Click the "General" tab
 1. Click the "Make a new shortcut from this virtual drive" button
-1. Scroll down to find and select either "haloce.exe" (Halo CE) or "halo.exe" (Halo PC) or both (do not use the .lnk files)
+1. Scroll down to find and select "haloce.exe" (do not use the .lnk file)
 1. Click "Next"
+1. Give the shortcut a name, such as "Halo CE", then click "Next"
+1. Scroll down to find and select "SPV3.EXE"
+1. Click "Next"
+1. Give the shortcut a name, such as "SPV3", then click "Next"
+1. Scroll down to find and select "halo.exe"
+1. Click "Next"
-1. Name the shortcut, then click "Next"
+1. Give the shortcut a name, such as "Halo PC", then click "Next"
-1. When you're done making shortcuts, choose "I don't want to make another shortcut"
+1. Choose "I don't want to make another shortcut"
 1. Click "Next"